X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA11manualtexturecreation.md

     }
 ```

 The **terrainContour** will need to contain as many values as there are X coordinates, which can be found by using the screenWidth variable defined earlier.
-Next, for each X coordinate we store the same Y coordinate.
+Next, for each X coordinate, we store the same Y coordinate.
 Later on, this will result in a horizontally flat terrain, in the middle of our screen.

 Moving on to the **CreateForeground** method, this method should create the foreground texture, based on the contents of the **terrainContour** array: